ubc/ubcpi/README.md

     make test-js

 ## Running Acceptance Tests
-To run acceptance test, the devstack has to be running at localhost:8000 and localhost:8001 with auth auth enabled.
+ To run acceptance test, the devstack has to be running at localhost:8000 and localhost:8001 (configurable in protractor.conf) with auth auth enabled.
 To enable auto auth in cms.env.json and lms.env.json from Edx platform:

     AUTOMATIC_AUTH_FOR_TESTING: true